Skip to main content

 Creating production orders

-The flow is straightforward: when you create a production order and run the send to Dime.Scheduler action, the connector fetches all the relevant data about the production order and its work items, and sends it to Dime.Scheduler.
+The flow is straightforward.
+Create a production order, run the send to Dime.Scheduler action, and the connector gathers everything about the order and its work items and ships it across.
+Three entities make the trip:

 • Production orders